The Netherlands Travel Guide

 Netherlands Travel Guide: Money Matters

 Credit Cards: The Dutch typically do not like debit cards, as they are very debt adverse people.
-In fact, the word for debt here, schuld, also means guilt!
+In fact, the word for debt here, schuld, also means guilt.
 Therefore, places that cater to international customers, like hotels, major restaurants, and tourist spots, are likely to accept MasterCard and Visa (and sometimes American Express), but other places may not.
 Those that do, may add a 2-6% charge to your bill to use them (so ask in advance).
-The Dutch use Maestro, which is owned by Mastercard, but this is not an option for most tourists, so cash is king here.
-Because of this frustrating fact, however, pickpocketing is common, so only carry what you need and keep it close!
+This means, be prepared to pay with debit card or cash in some places.

 ATM’s: The best place to get cash is at an ATM, which are prevalent and easy to find in larger cities.
 Most Dutch owned banks do not charge fees, but the screen will alert you to fees above and beyond fees charged by your bank.
-Unfortunately, most ATM’s here will also not let you know what the exchange rate is until after the transaction, or until you look at your statement.
 ATMs at airports, hotels, and near tourist areas usually charge higher fees (convenience), so avoid them unless you have a no fee debit card, like Charles Schwab.
 When prompted, select the local currency (not your home currency) for the best conversion rate.
 Dutch ATMs use 4 digit pins, so if yours is longer, change it before you travel.

 Netherlands Travel Guide: Safety

 The Netherlands is relatively safe, but pick-pocketing and petty theft do occur.
-In fact, you will likely see signs in the airport warning you if this, as credits cards are not always widely accepted.
+In fact, you may see signs in the airport warning you of this.
 Be especially cautious in crowded touristy areas, like transportation hubs, the Red Light District in Old Town Amsterdam, and Dam Square.

 Take normal precautions, but remain vigilant and aware of your surroundings.
-Don’t carry too much cash and keep a close eye on your purse or wallet.
+Don’t carry too much cash and keep a close eye on your wallet or purse.

 Always check the latest situation on your government website.
 It’s also a good idea to sign up for STEP (Smart Traveler Enrollment Program), or similar with your country to be updated if an issue does arise.